oicr-gsi/cbioportal_tools/README.md

 - Update `CHANGELOG.md`
 - Update the version number in `setup.py`
+- Tag the release on Github
-- Create, test, and install a new environment module in [OICR Modulator](https://gitlab.oicr.on.ca/ResearchIT/modulator)
+- Create, test, and install a new environment module in [OICR Modulator](https://gitlab.oicr.on.ca/ResearchIT/modulator) to install the newly tagged release

 ## Potential Extension